 Generally, medical intervention includes the administration of medication to the mother.
 The medication will cross through the placenta and enter the blood circulation of the fetus.
 An example of medical intervention is a fetus who is diagnosed with arrhythmia, such as atrial flutter.

 Surgical intervention on the fetus may involve either a direct operation of the fetus, as with in utero correction of Spina Bifida or an intervention on the placenta, as in the case of twin-twin-transfusion syndrome.
 In some cases, it may be performed at the time of delivery: the EXIT procedure or Ex Utero-Intrapartum.
 These interventions are often complex and are only performed when the prognosis suggests the fetus may either not survive or be severely handicapped without prenatal intervention.

-For more information on the fetal medicine services provided by the physicians at Fakih IVF Fertility Center or to ask any questions you may have, book an appointment with Dr. Michel Khalil or Dr. Samer Cheaib at Fakih IVF Fertility Center today.
+For more information on the fetal medicine services provided by the physicians at Fakih IVF Fertility Center or to ask any questions you may have, book an appointment with Dr. Samer Cheaib or Dr. Maysarah Alawneh at Fakih IVF Fertility Center today.